PhluantMobile/dojo_js/README.md

 </script>
 ```

-_This step is strongly recommended, and is compatible when being used with JS libraries such as jQuery._
+_This step is strongly recommended, and is compatible when being used with jQuery or other JavaScript framework libraries._

 ---